d4n3sh/thedaneshproject/content/posts/2009-11-20-is-linus-torvalds-digging-windows-7.md

 What ya think?
 Is Linus Torvalds digging Windows 7?

-The Japanese dude behind has no clue what going on&#8230;!!
+The Japanese dude behind has no clue what going on...!!

 Source: [LinuxInsight][2]